-Therefore, QEnergy considers that a change to the current rules is in order.
-We support redesigning the statement of conduct, similar to the good faith bidding provisions, and support restrictions on rebidding close to dispatch.
-Our suggested method for implementing these changes is to adopt the New Zealand model, changing the good faith provisions to reflect the design of the New Zealand 'safe harbour' provisions, as well as implementing a gate close at two hours prior to the trading interval, with any changes to bids or offers after gate closure only allowable for a genuine physical reason regulated under the abovementioned conduct rules.
+Therefore, QEnergy considered that a change to the current rules is in order and is disappointed that the Commission did not go further in its Determination than we felt was appropriate.
+QEnergy supported redesigning the statement of conduct, similar to the good faith bidding provisions, and supported restrictions on rebidding close to dispatch.
+Our suggested method for implementing these changes was to adopt the New Zealand model, changing the good faith provisions to reflect the design of the New Zealand 'safe harbour' provisions, as well as implementing a gate close at two hours prior to the trading interval, with any changes to bids or offers after gate closure only allowable for a genuine physical reason regulated under the abovementioned conduct rules.